Plus 3 perspectives programme.

 You can apply for up to 900,000 euros of core funding for your research team for up to 3 years.

 This funding includes remuneration for your position as group leader, as well as for further team scientists and technical assistants.
 It may also be used to finance consumables, travel, and equipment.

 When can you apply?

-The application deadlines are March 15 and September 15 of each year.
+The application deadlines are 15 March and 15 September of each year.
 Postmark dates apply.
-Please send your application to the following adress:
+Please send your application to the following address:

 Boehringer Ingelheim Stiftung

 If you wish to apply, you must fulfil the following criteria: